akhilsm777/sample-git/readme.md

 what i learn

-git init
-git status
-git add
-git commit
-git log
-git branch feature
+add some content for feature branch

 added some change
 added some cahnges in features